What is it?

 Once again, Lexus is using hybrid power as the key draw of the GS range.
 The GS 450h tops the range and uses a new version of the Lexus Hybrid Drive.
 This mates a 3.5-litre Atkinson Cycle V6 petrol to an electric motor to give 338bhp.
 It can run in electric mode alone, or reach 62mph from rest in 5.9 seconds if you’re feeling less green.

 So, it’s rapid.
 The old one was too, though.
 But now, it’s distinctly more pleasing dynamically, too.
-All cars get adaptive variable suspension and the best-looking F-Sport models go one better with Lexus Dynamic Handling: that’s dynamic rear steering and variable-ratio steering.
-It’s good, much more distinct and (you guessed it) dynamic than before, but also blessed with natural fluency too.
-The jury is out on the GS 250 alternative, mind: Lexus is sticking to its guns and not offering a diesel, so the 206bhp 2.5-litre V6 remains.
-And who wants petrol these days?
+All cars get adaptive variable suspension and the best-looking F-Sport models go one better with Lexus Dynamic Handling: that’s dynamic rear steering and variableratio steering.
+It’s good, much more distinct and (you guessed it) dynamic than before, but also blessed with fluency.

 On the inside

-The interior is much more European than before, proving thoughtful and sober where the old car was tacky and garish.
-The slick dashboard is dominated by a huge 12.3in screen that’s more intuitive to use than on some other Lexus, and the material quality throughout is superb.
+The interior is more European than before, proving thoughtful and sober where the old car was tacky and garish.
+It’s dominated by a huge 12.3in screen that’s more intuitive to use than on some other Lexus, and the material quality throughout is superb.
 Needless to say, being a Lexus, there is a veritable bounty of equipment as standard.
 There are features included here you never even knew existed.
 It’s also immaculately well built, with the sort of quality you associate with Audi - only now, the design is on a part with the German leader too.